NASA's space shuttle fleet will never fly again, but the agency believes it still has plenty to learn from the iconic vehicles.

 All three must undergo a lengthy decommissioning process, much of which is done for safety reasons.
 Anything that touched rocket fuel — the thruster system inside each shuttle's nose, for example — must be removed and scrubbed clean before it's reattached.

-Other parts will be permanently removed because of safety concerns.
+Other parts will be permanently removed due to safety concerns.
 For example, flight-ready shuttles are studded with small explosive charges that perform various functions, such as deploying landing gear if normal systems fail.
 These pyrotechnics are all coming off, Krezel said.

 But safety is not the only driver in this spaceship stripping.
 Research is a key factor as well.